M1HA15/Discord-Mass-DM-Bot/README.md

 python bot.py
 ```

+### Permissions

+The bot requires **Administrator permissions** to function correctly, as it needs to send direct messages to all members of the server.
+Ensure that the bot has these permissions to avoid any issues with sending messages.

 ## 🎨 Customization

 The bot's prefix and other settings can be adjusted directly in the `bot.py` file to suit your server's needs.